-This 2014 Capensis Chardonnay was exquisite, hands down the wine I was most excited to try for the first time.
-I fell in love with it.
-It was extremely clean and light with just a touch of malolactic flavoring, but more of a Burgundian White style than a typical, overly creaky and oaky California Chardonnay.
-The price tag at $80 per bottle makes this a wine I would treasure for a special occasion and not just drink daily.
+This 2014 Capensis Chardonnay was exquisite; truthfully, hands down it was the wine I was most excited to try for the first time.
+And, as you can guess, I fell in love with it.
+It was extremely clean and light with just a touch of malolactic flavoring.
+However, it had more of a Burgundian White style than a typical, overly creaky and oaky California Chardonnay.
+The price tag at $80 per bottle makes this a wine to treasure for a special occasion and not just drink daily.

-Another wine I loved that we tasted was the Maggy Hawk Stormin’ Pinot Noir.
-This is made with the 667 clone and is not made annually, only when the team feels that the grapes are high quality enough to produce this single block wine.
+Also, I loved the Maggy Hawk Stormin’ Pinot Noir.
+This is made with the 667 clone and it’s not made annually.
+That is, only when the team feels that the grapes are high quality enough to produce this single block wine.
 This was lovely, a bit heavier (as expected) than the Oregon Zena Crown Pinot Noir, yet extremely smooth and silky.
-At a $66 retail this is quite an incredible wine.
+As it retails for $66, this is quite an incredible wine.

 Cheers to a fabulous visit to Jackson Family’s Spire Collection Estate.
-This was such a special visit, not only because of the beautiful setting and the fabulous host, but also because we were able to try so many wines at one time.
+This was such a special visit.
+Not only was the setting beautiful, but the host was fabulous too!
+Not to mention, we were able to try so many wines at one time.
 I really think this concept is great for wine lovers to bring the best of various regions together in one setting.
 Thanks for having me and my guests join at the Spire Collection Estate.